 - Understand the appeal to authority – The appeal to authority, a tactic many writers use in the absence of evidence, relies on a basic misconception: if an authority figure says something, it must be true

-- Enhance motivation – a key aspect of inspiring health change in writing is selling the desire to change
+- Increase motivation – a key aspect of inspiring health change in writing is selling the desire to change

 - ‘Short and sweet’ content helps people quit smoking – anti-smoking messages that are brief persuaded smokers to kick the habit

-- Understand if and how fear-mongering works – fear-mongering and scare tactics are used in public health campaigns to drive behavioural changes, but how effective are these fear-based messages?
+- Understand when and how fear-mongering in the media works – scare tactics are used in public health campaigns to drive behavioural changes, but how effective are these messages?

-- Writing about awkward health topics – if you’re new to health writing altogether, remember that you have to write about a variety of health topics; some may be awkward, so learn how to write about health topics without blushing.
+- Writing about a variety of health topics – if you’re new to health writing, remember that you have to write about a wide range of topics, from illnesses to STIs to death; some topics may make you feel uncomfortable.